Two-dimensional Problems#

-For axisymmetric analyses an axisymmetric vector-valued field has to be created for the in-plane displacements.
+For plane-strain and axisymmetric problems a vector-valued field has to be created for the two-dimensional in-plane displacement components.

 import felupe as fem